lwig-wg/terminology/draft-ietf-iotops-7228bis.md

 severe constraints on power, memory, and processing resources, creating constrained-node networks.
-This document provides a number of basic terms that have been useful in the standardization work for constrained-node networks.
+This document provides a number of basic terms that have been useful in research and standardization work for constrained-node networks.

 --- middle